yig/GMU-CS425/README.md

 One you have a compiler and `cmake` installed, we are ready to begin.

-> 🤖: Previous versions of this guide used [`xmake`](https://xmake.io/) as the build system.
+> 🤖: Previous versions of this guide once used [`xmake`](https://xmake.io/) as the build system.
 It has a lot going for it, like a clean language and built-in package manager.
-However, it's esoteric, so I switched this year's guide to the standard CMake.
+However, it's esoteric, so I switched the guide to the more popular CMake in 2024.
 You can see the previous instructions and even try xmake by switching to the 2023 branch of this repository.

 ## Making a project